openforis/sepal-doc/docs/source/setup/register.rst

 .. tip::

-    Once you sign up for SEPAL, you can request access to the Sepal Users Google Group by following this `link <https://groups.google.com/g/sepal-users>`_ and clicking on the button, :guilabel:`Ask to join group`.
+    Once you sign up for SEPAL, you can request access to the SEPAL Users Google Group by following this `link <https://groups.google.com/g/sepal-users>`_ and clicking on the button, :guilabel:`Ask to join group`.
     If you need help, navigate to the `GIS.StackExchange <https://gis.stackexchange.com/questions/tagged/sepal>`_ platform and ask a question to the community using the :guilabel:`sepal` tag.
-Your question might be useful to others!
+Don't be shy to post your question publically, your question might be useful to others!

-With this fresh account, you can perform some basic operations, such as recipes (not retrieve), visualization or navigating through the platform.
+With this new account, you can perform some basic operations, such as visualizing satellite imagery, processing satellite imagery and saving recipes (but not retrieving) and navigating through the platform.
 To get full access, go to :ref:`request access section <request>`.

-.. note:: Even though you are now logged into the platform, some of the SEPAL features are not fully available —see the left tabs bar: :btn:`<fas fa-terminal> terminal` and :btn:`<fas fa-wrench> tools` buttons are deactivated, this is because these functions require an instance (check how to instantiate an instance) and a quota (:ref:`see how to request quota resources <request>`).
+.. note:: Even though you are now logged into the platform, some of the SEPAL features are not fully available —see the left tabs bar: :btn:`<fas fa-terminal> terminal` and :btn:`<fas fa-wrench> tools` buttons are deactivated, this is because these functions require an instance (check how to initiate an instance) and a quota (:ref:`see how to request quota resources <request>`).

     .. thumbnail:: ../_images/setup/register/sepal_recent_disabled_buttons.png
         :width: 30%